 WSET is an independent non-profit organization that offers quality wine education to industry professionals and individuals curious to gain a deeper understanding of their favorite beverages.
 They offer nine qualifications (as of 2018) that cover wines, spirits, and sake with meticulous detail.
 This program is the typically path toward becoming a Master of Wine.

 Theirs is a globally recognized certification whose highest level (Level 4) is a diploma that qualifies candidates to join the coveted Master of Wine program.
 In addition, the WSET is represented globally in over 70 countries by charted Approved Programming Providers (APPs).
 The providers are primarily qualified to deliver the same standard of education they are well-known for.
 However, some APPs are better than others.
 Check out our wine school reviews for a comprehensive review of credentials.

 Many leading brands well support them through their Corporate Patronage Program.
-In addition, the WSET regularly posts on job opportunities available to their alumni at various qualifications if you are looking for a job.
+In addition, the WSET regularly posts on job opportunities available to their alumni with various qualifications if you are looking for a job.

 How to get to WSET Level 4 Diploma in Wines and Spirits

 In our post, “How to become a sommelier,” we highlighted the key things you should do to be mentally prepared for this undertaking.
 While on the outside looking in, it might seem a breeze, but the rigorous training and study might come as a surprise to many.

 It requires little professional experience and can be taken as a classroom course or an online program.
 Moreover, they allow you to do it from anywhere in the world.
 The online version is quite handy; they ship you a packet with books and enroll you into an online classroom where you can study with fellow candidates and discuss various topics guided by your assigned professor.

 WSET Level 1

 This is an introductory level.
 The Wine & Spirit Education Trust offers three wines, spirits, and sake versions.
 They are to be taken separately.